Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Experiments

 \subsection{Qualitative Analysis}

 Two samples of prediction on Charades-STA are depicted in Figure \ref{fig:visual}.
-In general, the moments retrieved by full EMTM are closer to the ground truth than that are retrieved by EMEM without utilizing the shared encoder and label distillation strategy.
-The first sample indicated our approach can refine the predictions when the basic model already obtained satisfactory results.
-The second sample shows the basic model trend to predict the boundary position, possibly due to its limited understanding of the video.
+The first sample indicates our approach can refine the predictions when the basic model already obtained satisfactory results.
+The second sample shows the basic model tends to predict the boundary position, possibly due to its limited understanding of the video.
 As a result, the model relies on biased positional information to make moment predictions.
 However, utilizing a shared encoder and label distillation approach can provide additional information that enables the model to more precisely predict the moment boundary.